-Anaconda Project
+Anaconda Project#

 Reproducible and executable project directories

-Project makes it easy to reproduce your work, share projects with others and run them on different platforms.
+anaconda-project makes it easy to reproduce your work, share projects with others and run them on different platforms.
 It also simplifies deployment to servers.
 Anaconda projects run the same way on your machine, on another user’s machine or when deployed to a server.

 Project is supported and offered by Anaconda, Inc® and contributors under a 3-clause BSD license.

-Quick Start
+Quick Start#

 Check out the Getting started guide

-Benefits of Project
+Benefits of anaconda-project#

-• A README file that contains setup steps can become outdated, or users might not read it and then you have to help them diagnose problems.
-Project automates the setup steps so that the README file need only say “Type anaconda-project run.”
+• A README file that contains setup steps can become outdated, or users might not read it and then you have to help them diagnose problems. anaconda-project automates the setup steps so that the README file need only say “Type anaconda-project run.”

-• Project simplifies deployment of your analysis as a web application.
+• anaconda-project simplifies deployment of your analysis as a web application.
 The configuration in anaconda-project.yml tells hosting providers how to run your project, so no special setup is needed when you move from your local machine to the web.

 By adding an anaconda-project.yml configuration file to your project directory, a single anaconda-project run command can set up all dependencies and then launch the project.
 Running an Anaconda project executes a command specified in the anaconda-project.yml file, where you can also configure any arbitrary commands.

-Project automates project setup by establishing all prerequisite conditions for the project’s commands to execute successfully.
+anaconda-project automates project setup by establishing all prerequisite conditions for the project’s commands to execute successfully.
 These conditions could include:

 • Creating a Conda environment that includes certain packages.